opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/http_function/springbootrest3.x.rst

 The structure of the deployment zip file is:

 .. code-block:: console
-   :caption: zip structure of doc-sample-springboot-|pom_version|.zip
+   :caption: zip structure of doc-sample-springboot-{POM_VERSION}.zip

     /
     ├─ lib